Save the date and get ready to dig in at the Digging Deeper! Educator Conference 2025.

 Join this hands-on workshop to learn about the fascinating history of oil lamps and their significance in ancient cultures.
 In this interactive session, you will have the chance to create your own replica oil lamp while exploring the historical, cultural, and religious importance of these artifacts.
 Leave with a deeper understanding of ancient traditions and a personalized keepsake.

-IV — Digging and Building Our Roadmap Together: Museum Experiences with Your Classroom
+III — Digging and Building Our Roadmap Together: Museum Experiences with Your Classroom

 with Sandra Argo

-This breakout session will equip teachers to design education field trips to museums.
+This breakout session will equip teachers to design educational field trips to museums.
 You will use different types of subjects to create your discovery tool to navigate museums and learn about their precious artifacts that have been dug, researched, and preserved.
 Collaboration and teamwork are at the heart of this breakout session.
 You’ll leave this session with your roadmap to be exploring museums!